 Where Are They Now

 In 2017, results of a three year clinical trial further evaluating the safety and efficacy of the first FDA approved bioabsorbable stent, showed a failure to demonstrate the theoretical advantages of the stent and uncovered a significantly higher rate of target vessel MI.
 In March 2017, the troubled stent was pulled from the European market and the FDA issued a safety alert for the device.
-Despite the largely negative feedback of the trial, the global bioabsorbable stents market is still poised to reach $1.8 billion by 2021.
+The stent was pulled in the States by September, 2017.
+One known bioabsorbable stent development program has been terminated since this news.